Panzerschrek/U-00DC-Sprache/source/docs/en/numeric_literals.rst

    var f64 f = 3.5e-14; // Has fractional point and negative exponent.
    var f32 g = 12323.7f32; // Has suffix "f32".
    var f64 h = 908754.24556f64; // Has suffix "f64".
-   var f64 i = 38756999757506378436; // Too large to be integer, so it's a floating-point literal.

 **************************
 *Integer numeric literals*
 **************************

-Decimal numbers less than 18446744073709551616 and without fractional point and exponent are considered to be integer numeric literals.
+Decimal numbers without fractional point and exponent are considered to be integer numeric literals.

 There is also support of non-decimal numeric literals: